esthesis-iot/esthesis-edge/esthesis-edge-docs/Writerside/topics/Configuration.md

 supported modules.

-According to the initial installation method (standalone container, compose, or Kubernetes), configuration parameters should be specified appropriately.
+According to the initial installation method (standalone container, compose, or Kubernetes), configuration parameters should be specified appropriately:
 - Parameter names in capital, indicate environment variables that can be set when setting up esthesis EDGE in a container engine or via Compose.
 - Parameter names in lowercase, indicate configuration options that can be set when setting up esthesis EDGE in Kubernetes.